Fluent API Custom Validators in ASP.NET Core MVC

 builder.Services.AddFluentValidationClientsideAdapters();

-//Registering Model and Validator to show the error message on the client side
+//Registering Model and Validator to show the error message on client side

 using FluentAPIDemo.Models;